On this page

 return list(range(start, start + count))

-# Syntax 3: Anything else — treat as a plain integer list.
+# Fallback: treat as plain integer list

 return parse_int(raw)